FoundYourStuff/core/README.md

 # Found Your Stuff Core

-This is the repository for the backend API for the Found Your Stuff (FYS) item tracking system.
+Backend API of the Found Your Stuff (FYS) project's item tracking system.

 ## Status

-This project is in active devleopment.
-We try to follow [Git Flow](https://guides.github.com/introduction/flow/) and keep Master in a running state but no guarantees are made. **Running this in production is not recommended**.
+This project is in active development.
+We try to follow [Git Flow](https://guides.github.com/introduction/flow/) and keep Master in a running state, but no guarantees are made. **Running this in production is not recommended**.

 ## Deployment